Refresh API

 }

 Refreshes all scripts and styles on the given domain and purges the CDN.
-Even resources that are considered immutable are refreshed here.

 Example II (HTML Refreshing)